marifoo/uTimer/README.md

 µTimer
 ======
-Small timer app for Windows to track your Activity time / Pause time during the (home office) work day.
+Small timer app for Windows to track your Activity time / Pause time during the home office work day.

 Main feature is *Auto-Pause*, which sends the timer retroactively into Pause mode after Windows has been locked for a certain amount of time.

-Latest release can be found as a ZIP file in the *release-win* folder
+Latest pre-compiled release can be found on [Github](https://github.com/marifoo/uTimer) under *Releases*

 Info